cypress-io/cypress/docs/source/faq/index.md

 When a run happens and a test fails - instead of going and inspecting your CI provider's `stdout` output, you can log into the [Dashboard](https://on.cypress.io/dashboard) and see all of the test run results.
 It should be instantly clear what the problem was.

-## {% fa fa-question-circle green %} Can I host the Dashboard data myself?
+## {% fa fa-angle-right %} Can I host the Dashboard data myself?

 No, although we are looking to build an on-premise version of the Dashboard for use in private clouds.
 If you're interested in our on-premise version, [let us know](mailto:hello@cypress.io)!

-## {% fa fa-question-circle green %} Can I choose not to use the Dashboard?
+## {% fa fa-angle-right %} Can I choose not to use the Dashboard?

 Of course.
 The dashboard is a separate service from the Desktop Application and will always remain optional.
 We hope you'll find a tremendous amount of value out of it, but it is not coupled to being able to run your tests.

 You can simply always run your tests in CI using {% url '`cypress run`' cli-tool#cypress-run %} without the `--record` flag which does not communicate with our external servers and will not record any test results.

-## {% fa fa-question-circle green %} What is the difference between public and private projects?
+## {% fa fa-angle-right %} What is the difference between public and private projects?

 **A public project** means that anyone can see the recorded runs for it.
 It's similar to how public projects on Github, Travis, or Circle are handled.
 Anyone who knows your `projectId` will be able to see the recorded runs for public projects.